zhangyijia1979/hierarchical-RNNs-model-for-DDI-extraction/readme.txt

 User can use hierarchi_Rnns.py to automatic extract DDIs from pkl files which are preprocessed from xml format corpora.

 Since the model contains multiple layer, it generally need some time to train.
-To get the nice result, the epochs is suggested to set as 200.
-If the users have no time or GPU to train model, the saved model in the Sourcecode can be loaded to get an F-score about 0.73.
+If the users have no time or GPU to train model, the saved model in the Sourcecode can be loaded to test.

 Note that user maybe change the path in hierarchi_Rnns.py and three pkl files.